formkiq/docs.formkiq.com/docs/how-tos/api-document-actions.md

 ## Add Document with OCR & FULLTEXT Actions

-[FormKiQ Pro and Enterprise](https://www.formkiq.com/products/formkiq-pro) have an <a href="/docs/enterprise-modules/document-ocr">OCR Module</a> and [FormKiQ Enterprise](https://www.formkiq.com/products/formkiq-enterprise) has an <a href="/docs/enterprise-modules/advanced-document-search">Advanced Document Search Module</a> which can be used to automatically run a OCR scan on a document and put the OCR results automatically into a [Opensearch](https://aws.amazon.com/opensearch-service) to enable full text document searching.
+FormKiQ Core has OCR with Tesseract, while [FormKiQ Pro and Enterprise](https://www.formkiq.com/products/formkiq-pro) have an <a href="/docs/pro-and-enterprise/enhanced-document-ocr">Enhanced Document OCR Module</a>.
+[FormKiQ Enterprise](https://www.formkiq.com/products/formkiq-enterprise) also has an <a href="/docs/pro-and-enterprise/advanced-document-search">Enhanced Fulltext Document Search Module</a> which can be used to automatically run a OCR scan on a document and put the OCR results automatically into a [Opensearch](https://aws.amazon.com/opensearch-service) to enable full text document searching.

 ```